Implementing black hole as efficient power plant: Introduction

-Most recently, Johnson~\cite{Johnson} operated a simple holographic black hole heat engine along a thermodynamic cycle to extract the useful mechanical work.
-The exact efficiency formula was also obtained entirely in terms of the black hole mass~\cite{Johnson2}.
-This provides a novel thermodynamic way to extract energy using the black hole.
-However, importantly, we argue that the thermodynamic property and phase transition of the working substance should be included in for two reasons: i) a cycle is crucially built by utilizing the thermodynamic property of the working substance.
+Importantly, for the implementation of a black hole heat engine, we argue that the thermodynamic property and phase transition of the working substance should be included in for two reasons: i) a cycle is crucially built by utilizing the thermodynamic property of the working substance.
 For example, water working in a steam power plant will undergo liquid-vapour phase transition during each cycle. ii) Raising the engine efficiency through reducing the low-temperature heat sources will unavoidably encounter the phase transition of the substance.
 For a black hole engine, we here suggest that the working substance is the fluid constituted with the virtual black hole molecules~\cite{Wei}, which carry the degrees of freedom of black hole entropy.
-Thus, the aim of this letter is to investigate the black hole heat engine implemented with a practical thermodynamic cycle when the thermodynamic property and the phase transition of the black hole molecules is included in.
+Thus, the aim of this paper is to investigate the black hole heat engine implemented with a practical thermodynamic cycle when the thermodynamic property and the phase transition of the black hole molecules is included in.

+The paper is organized as follows.
+In Sec. \ref{Classification}, we give a brief review of the phase diagram for the charged AdS black hole.
+Then we, respectively, construct and study the Carnot and Rankine cycles in Secs. \ref{carnotcycle} and \ref{Rankine}.
+The summary and remarks follow in Sec. \ref{Summary}.